-Each day, retailers are trying to convince you to put more in your cart and rack up a bigger bill at checkout.
+Each day, retailers are trying to convince you to put more products into your cart, in order to rack up a bigger bill at checkout.

-Retail psychology is a thing, and merchants have a whole bag of tricks up their sleeves to ensure you spend more money.
+Retail psychology is a thing, and merchants have a whole bag of sales tricks up their sleeves to ensure you spend more money.
 From strategically placed displays to special music and tempting freebies, there are a number of retail selling techniques you should watch out for on your next trip.
-Let's look at how shops convince us to open our wallets — which might help us spend just a bit less.
+Let's look at how shops convince us to open our wallets wider, so we can avoid doing just that.

 Have you ever wondered why the one item you're looking for is somehow always in the farthest corner of the store?
 Whether you're walking into a department store or a grocery store, this "coincidence" happens by design.

 Having to walk the length of the store gives you the opportunity to be tempted by every display you pass.
 Yes, this is why the dairy department is inevitably on the far side.
-Stores with convoluted layouts, such as the mazelike IKEA, make you pass as many products as possible before you leave.
-The more items you see, the more you're likely to take home.
+Stores with convoluted layouts, such as the labyrinthine IKEA, make you pass as many products as possible before you leave.
+The more items you see, the more you're likely to give in to impulse purchases.

-Though it may not be happening as much right now due to the coronavirus outbreak, giving out free samples of everything from food to cosmetics is a retail staple — especially on busy weekends, when more people are shopping.
-While snacking your way through the store can spice up your grocery run, it's another way for retailers to convince you to buy.
+Giving out free samples of everything from food, to cosmetics, to nutritional supplements is a retail staple — especially on busy weekends, when more people are shopping.
+While snacking your way through the store can spice up your grocery run, it's another retail selling technique that stores use to convince you to buy.
 Not only are you checking out new products, but you may also feel obligated to buy something after taking up someone's time.

 Some stores go out of their way to be helpful.
 Just think of the Apple Store, where employees meet you at the door to ask what you need and direct you to the right place.
 Then there are even more employees to demo products, answer questions, and provide tech support.